blynx/TextformatterFunkyFunctions/readme.md

 ## Changelog

+#### 1.2.0 - 2017/11/13, fixes

+added: Also matches field references inside unquoted attribute values.
+fix: Fetch correct values if attribute name and attriute values field reference are the same (Always fetch value field reference).

+#### 1.1.0 - 2017/11/3, added render function

+added: A render function.

+#### 1.0.1 - 2017/10/31, fixed bug in regex

+fixed: Greedy bug in regex.

 #### 1.0 - 2017/10/30, refactoring, added ability to filter by processwie selectors, pull data from

-added: ability to filter field values by processwire selectors
+added: Ability to filter field values by processwire selectors
-added: ability to pull data from page fields into attributes
+added: Ability to pull data from page fields into attributes
-other: refactoring
+other: Refactoring

 #### 0.x - 2017/10/23, Initial release